Listen to this article:

 The cause of toddler constipation is similar to that of adults.
 A change in routine or a change in dietary habits can wreak havoc on your child’s delicate gastrointestinal system and lead to constipation.

 Your child’s constipation symptoms may come on slowly, or you may notice sudden changes in their bowel habits.
-Either way, it’s important to know the cause and try your best to aim for prevention.
+Either way, it’s important to know what caused constipation and to try your best to aim for prevention.

 The following are some of the causes of toddler constipation: